risingwavelabs/risingwave-docs/cloud/project-choose-a-project-plan.md

 ## Understanding nodes in RisingWave

-RisingWave clusters consist of three types of nodes, each serving a distinct role:
+RisingWave projects consist of three types of nodes, each serving a distinct role:

 1. **Compute node**: Responsible for ingesting data from upstream systems, parsing and running SQL queries, and delivering data to downstream systems.